Free: Healthy 5-Ingredient Meals EbookGet It Now

 Arrange the vegetables in a single layer on the baking sheet.
 Roast in the preheated oven for 15-20 minutes, until the edges of the broccoli are browned.

 When the vegetables are done, keep the oven on.
 Arrange the veggies evenly in the muffin cups.

 Whisk together the eggs, heavy cream, sea salt, and black pepper.
 Stir in the cheddar cheese.
 Pour the egg mixture into the muffin cups over the vegetables.

 Bake for 15-20 minutes, until the eggs are set.

-Serving size: 1 muffin
+Serving size: 1 egg muffin

 © Copyright Maya Krampf for Wholesome Yum.
-Please DO NOT COPY/PASTE recipe instructions to social media or websites.
+Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link with photo instead. 🙂